FIRE SAFETY AUDITS

 s

-Being aware of the fire safety features that have been provided to you and their purpose
+Being aware of fire safety features that are provided to you

 Knowing about any risks that are on your premises

-Ensuring fire escape routes and exit doors are kept safe to use
+Ensuring fire escape routes and doors are kept safe

-Ensuring that fire detection and protection systems are maintained and tested
+Ensuring fire detection and protection systems are maintained

-Ignis Safety Consultants Ltd can provide you assurance of compliance in the following Fire Safety areas:
+Ignis Safety Consultants can provide you assurance of compliance in the following areas:

 • BS 7974:2019 Application of fire safety engineering principles to the design of buildings